 The flip side of that coin is that if you always pay little attention to being on time, how much care and attention goes into other areas of your life?

-Society is built around schedules and if everyone just rocked up to meetings and to work and their appointments whenever they felt like it, it would be chaos.
+The other thing is, society in most countries is built around schedules and if everyone just rocked up to meetings and to work and their appointments whenever they felt like it, it would be chaos.

 What can you do to be more punctual?